Bar am Steinplatz - Interview with bar manager Willi Bittorf

 What tips do you have for mixing yourself in the home bar?

-"I think simple and tasty drinks make sense for at home.
-When mixing, there are a few little things that can make a big difference.
-A pinch of salt brings out the flavor and supports it, just like when cooking.
-The interaction of sweetness, salt and acidity is the reason why drinks become broad, deep and very exciting.
+“I think simple and tasty drinks make sense for at home.
+When mixing there are a few little things that can make a lot of difference.
+A pinch of salt enhances and enhances the flavor, just like when cooking.
+The interplay of sweetness, salt and acidity is why drinks become broad, deep and very exciting.
 As simple as it sounds: the most important thing is the ice cream.
-If the ice cubes are too small, the ice will water down.
-It's the key to our cocktail menu.
-If they weren't 3.2 cm, the drink and the taste wouldn't be watered down for so long.
-At home, make sure not to use the broken or leftover ice cubes, but to use the whole ice cubes.
-I like to make ice cubes myself with a muffin tin.
-Also good: turn the freezer down so that the ice cubes are really cold.
-But in the end it might be boring if people can easily copy everything at home, then you don't need us anymore."
+If the ice cubes are too small, the ice cream will be watered down.
+It is the key to our cocktail menu.
+If they weren't 3.2 cm, the drink and the taste wouldn't be watered down for as long.
+At home, it is important to make sure not to use the broken, leftover ice cubes, but rather the whole ice cubes.
+I like to make ice cubes myself using a muffin tin.
+Also good: turn down the freezer so that the ice cubes are really cold.
+In the end it might be boring if people can do everything so easily at home, then we won't be needed anymore.”

-Has your relationship with alcohol changed after focusing on alcohol-free?
+Has your relationship with alcohol changed after focusing on non-alcoholic?

-“Even before we designed the card, I relaxed and gave up the hard drinking.
+“Even before we designed the menu, I relaxed and gave up hard drinking.
 Negroni and Old Fashioned are nice, but I've never been one to drink a lot of hard stuff.
-I also drink relatively little alcohol privately.
-Rather in company.
-And the last game night with friends was unfortunately too long ago.
-My favorite drink to take home is tea.
-For me one of the most exciting drinks in the world because it has so many different tastes.
+Otherwise, I drink relatively little alcohol in my private life.
+More in company.
+And unfortunately it's been too long since the last game night with friends.
+My favorite drink at home is tea.
+For me it is one of the most exciting drinks in the world because it has so many different tastes.
 Smoky to strong, sweet to floral.
-Nevertheless, I still enjoy my beer and other drinks after work as before.”
+Nevertheless, I still enjoy my after-work beer and other drinks like before.”

 Any final conclusion?

-"The nice thing is that we have a chance for everything here.
-It turned out that we can create great non-alcoholic drinks.
-That's the bottom line."
+“The nice thing is that we have an option for everything here.
+It just so happened that we can create great non-alcoholic drinks.
+That's the bottom line.”

-Are you in the mood for non-alcoholic drinks?
-Then try our non-alcoholic Gin & Tonic - a classic that is easy to mix.
+Are you really craving non-alcoholic drinks?
+Then try our alcohol-free Gin & Tonic - a classic that is easy to mix.
 You can find the recipe here.